emefff/Analyzing-Movies-with-Object-Detection-AI/README.md

 ![Four weddings and a Funeral annotated analysis](https://github.com/user-attachments/assets/d34a9248-ddb2-4548-8d75-5e6aba72be0b)

 From the graph we can clearly discern the four weddings with the accumulated numbers of people, glasses and bottles.
-As Charles, more or less, cancels his own wedding, we can't find any glasses or bottles afterwards.
-Clearly, there's nothing to celebrate.
+The frist two even show the following pattern: in the church scenes we find a lot of ties but no glasses or bottles; in the reception scenes we find both classes with high scores.
+As Charles, more or less, cancels his own wedding, we can't find any glasses or bottles afterwards as there is no reception.

 Basically, even this simple script can be used to gain some information about a movie.
 With a larger number of classes and a higher number of frames, even more insight can be gained.
 In conjunction with color statistics and sound we could imagine to discern different scenes automatically.